 Broke and Broken

-“Satan is out there.”
+Then, he everything stopped and he said, “Satan is out there.”

 A Slave to Habit

-As soon as that happened, he asked me for money.
-“A man just don’t feel right without a penny in his pocket, you know?”
+Anthony started with a soft request, “A man just don’t feel right without a penny in his pocket, you know?”

 The Freedom of Captivity

 “In my life, I freed over a thousand slaves.
-I would have freed a thousand more if they actually knew they were slaves.”
+I would have freed a thousand more if they actually knew they were slaves.” —Harriet Tubman

-It’s time to refuse the shroud of slavery in your life.
+I urge you to refuse the shroud of slavery in your life.

-You and I were born to be free.
+You were born to be free.